msatyam566/Asset-management-backend/README.md

 npm install

-3. Set Up Environment Variables
+3. Set Up Environment Variables send you in email

 Create a .env file in the root directory and configure the necessary environment variables.
 An example .env file: